victormp00/DP2-25/README.txt

 who have enroled the Design and Testing subject of the Software Engineering curriculum of the University of Sevilla.
 This project helps them start working on their new information system projects.

+In this project, we have added the possibility for an authenticated user to be a manager, the system can store shouts, it can also store tasks, and an administrator has a dashboard of system data.

+Link to github repository: https://github.com/victormp00/DP2-25/